Tumbleweed-64/Tumbleweed-64/README.md

 # --- What's up ---

 I'm Tumbleweed-64, a fella who makes some cool things.
 I used to be into web development a lot.
 Now, I've used some non-web languages such as C++, C#, Java, and the like.
 I've realized that web development kind of sucks.
-Currently, though, I'm trying to learn Godot and have a game in the works and two ideas that I'll try to make after that, if I'm not too lazy.
+Currently, though, I'm trying to learn Godot.
+I have a game in the works (won't be open source sorry) and two ideas that I'll try to make after that, if I'm not too lazy.
 I have some other great projects coming up that you can read about below, so hopefully I'll do it all.

 ## UPCOMING